IlyaDonskikh/mrkoa/README.md

 ## Introduction

-Mr. Koa is designed to solve business challenges with quality and speed from day one.
+`Mr.Koa` is designed to solve business challenges with quality and speed from day one.

 ## Development setup